COUN 500 - Orientation

 Special Topics.
 One to three semester hours.
 Organized class.
 May be repeated when topics vary.

-COUN 606 - Stu Affairs Services Hi Ed
+COUN 606 - Student Affairs Services in Higher Education

 Hours: 3

-Student Affairs Services in Higher Education.
-Three semester hours.
-As the foundation course for those planning to enter students affairs work in higher education, this course offers students opportunities to examine the historical and contemporary role and scope of college students personnel services.
-Provides students with in-depth understanding of major theories of students development and the application of these theories to student development practice.
+As the foundation course for those planning to enter student affairs work in higher education, this course provides students with opportunities to examine the historical and contemporary roles and scopes of college student personnel services.
+Provides students with an in-depth understanding of major theories of student development and their application to student development practice.

 Hours: 3

-The Contemporary College Student.
-Three semester hours.
 Examines various aspects of contemporary college student life and characteristics of present and future college students.
-Presented as a seminar to identify and examine salient issues facing college students including, but not limited to, sources of motivation, learning styles, development of values, relationship development, mental-health/psychosocial development and issues related to gender, health, and intercultural concerns.
+Presented as a seminar to identify and examine salient issues facing college students including, but not limited to, sources of motivation, learning styles, development of values, relationship development, mental-health/psychosocial development and issues related to health and one’s social, cultural, and family context.

 COUN 609 - Introduction to Statistics for Counseling and Human Services Research